xiaowuuu/fullstack_hotel_checkin_app/README.md

 cd server
 npm run server:dev

-Open your web browser and navigate to `http://localhost:3000` to access the application.
+Open your web browser and navigate to `http://localhost:3000` to access the application